telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/methods/clearreportsource().md

 # The `clearReportSource()` method of the HTML5 Report Viewer

-Clears the current reportSource from the viewer internal state and from its persisted session in the browser.
+Clears the current reportSource from the viewer's internal state and its persisted session in the browser.
 Called in order to force the viewer to respect the newly set reportSource on a server postback.

 Returns: a reference for the reportViewer object.